davidjguru/davidjguru.github.io/_posts/2019-8-15-Drupal-fast-tips-using-links-in-drupal-8.md

 * See more at: [The Link Class in the Drupal API Documentation](https://api.drupal.org/api/drupal/core%21lib%21Drupal%21Core%21Link.php/class/Link/8.8.x){:target="_blank"}

 ## How it works
-As I have seen, schematically, we need to cover three necessary steps at this time:
+As we have seen, schematically, we need to cover three necessary steps at this
+ time:
 1. Generate our URL.
 2. Build our HTML link.
 3. Take care of rendering it on screen.